Woodbury, Minnesota: Economy

 State Farm Insurance was a large-scale employer in the city, employing about 2,000 people in a building that opened in 1994.
 In 2006 the multi-department facility was relocated to Lincoln, Nebraska, and the building remained vacant until it was demolished in 2015 for redevelopment.
 There are many smaller employers, such as the Joint Commission on Allied Health Personnel in Ophthalmology and offices for financial corporations.
 Many Woodbury residents work at 3M, whose headquarters are a few miles west, in Maplewood.

 A large part of the economy is retail.
 The two largest retail centers are Tamarack Village, near the intersection of Radio Drive and Interstate 94, and Woodbury Village, near the intersection of Valley Creek Road and Interstate 494.
 Woodbury Lakes, an upscale retail development with an open-air mall layout, was completed in 2005.

 Largest employers

-According to the city's 2015 Community Development Annual Report:
+According to the city's 2022 Comprehensive Annual Financial Report:

 Other important employers include eFunds, Long Term Care Group and Dean Foods/Land O'Lakes.